Why own when you can share?

 *Photo ID: a driving licence, passport, bus pass, or student card.

-**Official Letter: a bank statement, HMRC letter, job centre letter, or utility bill, dated within the last 6 months and with your current address.
+**Proof of Address: a bank statement, HMRC letter, job centre letter, or utility bill, dated within the last 6 months and with your current address.

 Visit the Tool Library location where your tool is, and a friendly volunteer will be available to help.